Killing of Meredith Hunter: Hunter stabbing

 The stabbing was not witnessed by the Rolling Stones, although they were aware of an altercation.
 Richards stopped playing and said into his microphone: "We're splitting.
 We're splitting if those cats don't stop beating up everyone in sight.
 I want them out of the way, man."
 Jagger, on hearing a request from someone in the crowd, called out: "We need a doctor ... now please.
 Look – could you let the doctor through, please?
 Somebody's been hurt ..."
-Cutler also took to the microphone to ask the crowd to back away and sit down; he also called for a doctor to attend.
+Cutler, the Stones' tour manager, also took to the microphone to ask the crowd to back away and sit down; he also called for a doctor to attend.
 Dr. Robert Hiatt heard the message and made his way to the spot.
 A Hells Angel picked up Hunter – still alive – and put him into Hiatt's arms; Hiatt carried him to the first aid post where he was put into a station wagon and driven to the main medical tent.
 There were no facilities to treat him on site and the doctor at the medical tent realized Hunter was in need of surgery.
 An ambulance was called, but Hunter died at 6:30 pm, before it arrived.
 Bredehoft was distraught at the events; an ambulance driver calmed her down then drove her to her parents' house, where he told them the news.
 The Rolling Stones did not realize someone had been killed in front of them, and they continued the concert.
 After they played a further eleven songs, they left the race track by helicopter.
 (Note: One of the songs they played was "Brown Sugar"; it was a new song from the Rolling Stones and the first time it had been played in public.)